Lucile Packard Children's Hospital Stanford NX ASL Interpreter - (0.001 FTE, Days) in Palo Alto, California

 • Knowledge of cultural and perceptual factors that may affect patient treatment and communication.

 • Knowledge of extensive medical terminology and sign vocabulary and continue to improve sign competencies and medical terminology through continuing education.

 • Knowledge of healthcare interpreter and professional standards of best practice, to ensure consistent quality and performance, including: accuracy, confidentiality, impartiality, respect, cultural awareness, role boundaries, professionalism, self-development and advocacy.

 • Knowledge of and adherence to the healthcare professional interpreter's code of ethics.

 Lucile Packard Children’s Hospital Stanford strongly values diversity and is committed to equal opportunity and non-discrimination in all of its policies and practices, including the area of employment.
 Accordingly, LPCH does not discriminate against any person on the basis of race, color, sex, sexual orientation or identity, religion, age, national or ethnic origin, political beliefs, marital status, medical condition, genetic information, veteran status, or disability.
 Women and men, members of all racial and ethnic groups, people with disabilities, and veterans are encouraged to apply.
+Qualified applicants with criminal convictions will be considered after an individualized assessment of the conviction and the job requirements, and where applicable, in compliance with the San Francisco Fair Chance Ordinance.
 REQNUMBER: 5249-1A